Lost Cat Thermal Drone Search

 Will the drone scare my cat?

-That depends on the cat and the surroundings, but aerial searching can still be useful as part of a broader search plan.
+That depends on the cat and the area, but a drone can still be useful as part of a broader search plan.

 What areas do you cover?